robmarano/robmarano.github.io/courses/ece251/2025/weeks/week_09/notes_week_09.md

 [ &larr; back to syllabus](/courses/ece251/2025/ece251-syllabus-spring-2025.html) [ &larr; back to notes](/courses/ece251/2025/ece251-notes.html)

+# Reading Assignment

+1.

+These topics are covered in our [CODmips textbook's Chapter 3 presentation deck](./Patterson6e_MIPS_Ch03_PPT.ppt)

 # Topics

 Section 3.5 of CODmips textbook focuses on floating-point arithmetic, addressing the representation and manipulation of fractions and real numbers in computers.
 It explains why integers alone are insufficient for many calculations and introduces the IEEE 754 standard as the dominant format for representing floating-point numbers.